tulios/jquery.silver_track/README.md

 # SilverTrack
 ### A smart and very extensible sliding carousel

 SilverTrack is a jQuery plugin designed to be extensible through other plugins.
-It has a small and solid core and comes with very useful plugins.
+It has a small core and comes with very useful plugins.
 Refer to the [jQuery SilverTrack website](http://tulios.github.com/jquery.silver_track/) for examples.

 #### Built-in plugins